Divorce

 • The spouses must have been separated for at least 60 days before filing

-• The petitioner has 45 days from the date of filing to complete proof of service
+• The petitioner has 45 days from the filing date to complete proof of service

-• The non-filing spouse is given time to respond to the petition for divorce
+• The non-filing spouse is given time to respond to the divorce petition

 The court can issue temporary orders as soon as the divorce is filed.
-Still, the actual divorce and final orders can only be done 60 days after the date the divorce was filed.
+However, the actual divorce and final orders can only occur 60 days after the filing.

-Going through a divorce can be a challenging and emotional time, and it's important to understand the legal process in Kentucky.
-Our experienced Louisville divorce lawyers can guide you through each step of the divorce process, from filing the initial paperwork to reaching a settlement or going to trial if necessary.
+Going through a divorce can be a challenging time, and it's important to understand the legal process in Kentucky.
+Our experienced Louisville divorce lawyers can guide you through each step, from filing the initial paperwork to reaching a settlement or trial if necessary.

 Key aspects of the divorce process in Kentucky include: